-Model updates: Europe’s favourite 125cc scooter is made EURO4 compliant for the 2016 sales season.
+Model updates: Europe’s favourite 125cc scooter.
 The PCX’s 233 mile range - from its ultra-efficient (134mpg) engine with Idling Stop technology - premium LED lights and all-round style and comfort create a compelling package with enduring popularity throughout Europe.

 2 Model overview

 The PCX125 has been Europe’s best-selling scooter every year since 2013.
 Its success is down to a formula Honda has had many years’ experience in perfecting.
 The strong, modern design allows it to slip elegantly into a style-conscious urban lifestyle, while compact dimensions ensure it can plot a path through busy traffic – and park – with ease.
 The sit-in riding position, underseat storage for a full-face helmet and all-round build quality provide the “X” level of Personal Comfort which give the PCX its name.

 In 2010, the PCX was the first two-wheeler to feature Idling Stop technology; two years later it became the first scooter in Europe to use Honda’s ultra-efficient eSP (“enhanced Smart Power”) engine.
 Outstanding value for money - both at purchase and throughout ownership – has always helped to underpin the PCX’s popularity.